awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 + CloudFront\-Viewer\-Country

 Note the following:
 + If you want CloudFront to add these headers, you must configure CloudFront to cache based on these headers\.
-For information about configuring CloudFront to cache based on specified headers, see [Cache Based on Selected Request Headers](distribution-web-values-specify.md#DownloadDistValuesForwardHeaders) in the topic [Values That You Specify When You Create or Update a Web Distribution](distribution-web-values-specify.md)\.
+For information about configuring CloudFront to cache based on specified headers, see [Cache Based on Selected Request Headers](distribution-web-values-specify.md#DownloadDistValuesForwardHeaders) in the topic [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
 + CloudFront adds the headers after the viewer request event\.
 + If the viewer adds headers that have these names, CloudFront overwrites the header values\.
 + For viewer events, CloudFront\-Viewer\-Country is blacklisted\.
 Blacklisted headers aren't exposed and can't be added by Lambda@Edge functions\.
 If your Lambda function adds a blacklisted header, the request fails CloudFront validation, and CloudFront returns HTTP status code 502 \(Bad Gateway\) to the viewer\.